WSET level 1, Element 1: An Introduction to Wine

-In October I had a WSET level 1 course and test.
-WSET is a globally recognised and they provide education in wine, spirits, and sake, both for professional and enthusiasts.
+WSET is globally recognized and they provide education in wine, spirits, and sake, both for professionals and enthusiasts.

-Under are my notes from the course and the Specification issue from 2012 for Level 1 award in wines.
+Below are my notes from the course and the Specification issue from 2012 for the Level 1 award in wines.
 The study guide is going to be noted in 4 sections.
-The 3 official sections from the study guide, and the last one is going to be the notes and the pictures from the course.
+The 3 official sections from the study guide and the last one is going to be the notes and the pictures from the course.

 WHAT IS WINE?